 How to serve them

-Serve these shami kebabs warm as an appetiser or as a snack wrapped in a warm roti with sliced raw onions, a squeeze of lemon (or lime) juice, a dollop of raita and spicy chutney.
+Serve these shami kebabs warm as an appetiser or as a snack wrapped in a warm roti or paratha with sliced raw onions, a squeeze of lemon (or lime) juice, a dollop of raita and spicy chutney.

 Delicious!